marcusklasson/GroceryStoreDataset/README.md

 * Translate all txt files for packages with information about ingredients and nutrition values.
 Currently, all items until Arla Standard milk have been translated.
 * Explain how to use txt files for loading data.
 * Add link to paper.
-* Avocado is a fruit, not a vegetable...